adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

     ASP.NET requires a large number of NuGet packages to implement MVC.
 These are provided for you when you start from the appropriate template, but you will need to add them yourself when you start from the Azure Mobile Apps template.

 Now that you have an MVC project, let's add Azure Mobile Apps to it.
-Start by adding the **Microsoft.Azure.Mobile.Server.Quickstart**
+Start by adding the following two NuGet packages to your
+project:

+*  Microsoft.Azure.Mobile.Server.Quickstart
+*  Mirosoft.Owin.Host.SystemWeb

-NuGet package.
-This NuGet package contains dependencies for all the other Azure Mobile Apps SDK requirements.
+The Quickstart NuGet package contains dependencies for all the other Azure Mobile Apps SDK requirements.
 If you want the big long list instead, add the following:

 *  AutoMapper